MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: On Convergence of Interpolated Optimizers

 \begin{theorem}[Convergence of interpolation of AVGrad and Adam without momentum] Under the assumptions above and $\alpha_t=\frac{\alpha}{\sqrt{t}}$ for some $\alpha > 0$, and for $\rho_t = \frac{\rho}{t}$ for a constant $\rho$:

 where, $G_T = \frac{1}{T}\sum_{t=1}^T \|\nabla F(x_t) \|^2$, $E(T) = \frac{\sqrt{\rho+(1-\rho)T}}{\sqrt{1-\beta_2}}$, and $C_1,C_2,C_3$ are constants independent of $T,\rho,\beta_2 $.

 \end{theorem}

 \textbf{Remark.} Aligned with the condition in Proposition~\ref{prop:avgrad}, the contribution from $v_t$ in Theorem~\ref{thm3} is multiplied with $1/t$ in order to avoid divergent terms in the bound.
 Observe that when $\rho=0$ or $\rho=1$ we recover the convergence rates for AVGrad (see Theorem~\ref{thm1} in Appendix~\ref{app:avgrad}) and Adam \citep{defossez2022a} respectively.
 We note that for the right-hand side to remain bounded, one would need either $0 \leq \rho \leq \beta_2$ (all terms vanish as in AVGrad), or $\rho=1$ (a constant term remains as in Adam).
-To gain more insights, in \cref{fig:bound1,fig:bound2}, we plot the value of the bound in Theorem~\ref{thm3} with respect to $\rho$ for two representative cases (see Appendix~\ref{app:thm interp} for more details).
-The first case with larger $T$ represents a more favorable setting for AVGrad, while the second is more favorable for Adam.
+To gain more insights, in \cref{fig:bound1,fig:bound2}, we plot the value of the bound in Theorem~\ref{thm3} with respect to $\rho$ for two representative cases .
+The first case with larger $T$ represents a more favorable setting for AVGrad as all the terms vanish with $T$.
+The second is more favorable for Adam since the vanishing terms vanish faster than AVGrad.
 In both cases, the interpolated optimizer provides the best convergence bound when $\rho = \beta_2$, which suggests an advantage for the interpolated optimizers.